 The 67 in BRAND67

 Did you wonder what it means?
 Well, that is the idea – because it certainly isn’t obvious.
-No. It’s not the year I was born, but not far off.
-It is a number that has come to have special meaning for me and it’s a reminder of my unique filter that colors my world.
+No. It’s not the year our founder Kent Land was born, but not far off.
+It is a number that has come to have special meaning and it’s a reminder of each persons unique filter that colors their world.

 That’s probably enough to make 67 significant for me.
 Anyone who has ever selected a sports jersey can relate.
 And having that predisposition to my old football number is probably what creates the interesting connections that I experience daily.

-If you’ve ever shopped for a new car, you’ve probably experienced an odd but similar coincidence.
-Once you’ve narrowed down the search to a certain make and model – and you begin to see that very car at virtually every other corner.
-Seems strange, you’ve never noticed that many before, but of course, there are no more cars than before, you just notice them more easily.
+If you’ve ever shopped for a new car, you’ve probably experienced this same odd but similar coincidence.
+Once you’ve narrowed down your search to a certain make and model, you begin to see that very car at virtually every other corner.
+Seems strange, you’ve never noticed that many before, but of course, there are no more of those cars than before, you just notice them more easily.
 You’ve altered your perception to recognize that make/model of car more easily and quickly, so it stands out.

 67 is etched in my perception.
 It appears in little ways, like almost every phone number and license plate I’ve ever had – including my current cell number and my drivers license.
 It appears in expected ways, like weather maps, speedometers and sports stats.
 It appears in strange ways, like my raffle number at the bake sale or my winning exacta at Santa Anita.
 And it appears in profound ways like a few nights after my daughter was born prematurely.